-Currently we have three former pupils sailing on the British Team, two of which will be competing in the 2020 (2021) Summer Olympics in Tokyo.
+Currently we have three former pupils sailing on the British Team, two of which competed in the 2020 (2021) Summer Olympics in Tokyo.

 Sailing provides a number of benefits in terms of physical and emotional wellbeing, as well as the opportunity to foster teamwork and leadership.